shivmehra/time-thief-documentation/docs/competition-impact.md

     3. In-app purchases can lead to kids losing value of money.

-**Kindly note that as the game develops and the tarket market shifts, the competition may change, and therefor may reflect in this documentation too.**
+**Kindly note that as the game develops and the target market shifts, the competition may change, and therefore may reflect in this documentation too.**